jakefoster954/FosdemExperimentation/README.md

 `❗  ::error::Error: Unable to locate executable file: gem.
 Please verify either the file path exists or the file can be found within a directory specified by the PATH environment variable.
 Also check the file mode to verify the file is executable.`

-This does not happen in GitHub.
+This doesn't happen in GitHub.

 ## Vale
 Vale is an open source, command line tool that helps you get real time feedback on your writing style as you write.